David Holmes (musician): Soundtracks

 Holmes scored all three series of The Fall starring Gillian Anderson and Jamie Dornan.
 His score for the first series was nominated for an RTS Craft and Design Award in 2013 and winner of the best score at the Irish Film and TV Awards in 2014.
-He scored the film'71, for which he won an Ivor Novello Award.
+He scored the film '71, for which he won an Ivor Novello Award.
 Directed by Yann Demange, the film tells the story of a British Soldier who became separated from his unit during a riot in Belfast at the height of The Troubles in 1971.
 In May 2015, Holmes' first film which he directed and wrote I Am Here was shown on Channel 4's The Shooting Gallery.

 Holmes produced the third album by Noel Gallagher's High Flying Birds.
 Recorded and mixed in Belfast, the album Who Built the Moon? was released on 24 November 2017.
-In 2019, he and American musician, composer and music producer Keith Ciancia won the Original Music category at the BAFTA TV Craft Awards for their work on the Killing Eve soundtrack.
+In 2019, he and American musician, composer and music producer Keefus Ciancia won the Original Music category at the BAFTA TV Craft Awards for their work on the Killing Eve soundtrack.